-✓: fulfill(✓): (partl ed y) fulfilled ✗ : not fulfill ed Metadata scheme (s) vs. ontology (o) Domain Mandatory elements Support for URIs Use of domain ontologies as value vocabulary CodeMeta S General Х (✓ ) Х OntoSoft [11] О Geoscience ✓ X X Software Desciption Ontology [12] 0 Geoscience X ✓ ✓ Software Ontology [13] 0 Bioinformatics X ✓ ✓ biotoolsXSD [14] S Bioinformatics ✓ ( ✓) ✓ software metadata.
-Garijo et al. expanded this approach by developing the Software Description Ontology [12] with additional description for input and output data based on the Scientific Variables Ontology.
-Also, they aligned their approach with CodeMeta and enabled publishing the metadata into an open knowledge graph including links to additional instances in the semantic web like wikidata.
+✓: fulfill(✓): (partly ed y) fulfilled x: not fulfilled Metadata scheme (s) vs. ontology (o) Domain Mandatory elements Support for URIs Use of domain ontologies as value vocabulary CodeMeta 3 S General Х (✓) Х OntoSoft [11] 0 Geoscience ✓ X X Software Desciption Ontology [12] 0 Geoscience X ✓ ✓ Software Ontology [13] 0 Bioinformatics X ✓ ✓ biotoolsXSD [14] S Bioinformatics ✓ (✓) ✓

+68 web like wikidata8.
 Additionally, they developed software to support researchers in the metadata

-69 creation and to find models.
+69 creation and to find models9.

 The Software Ontology (SWO) was developed extending the bioinformatics EDAM ontology to 70 describe software in this research field [13].
 The SWO includes licenses, programming languages, 71 and data formats as taxonomies.
 In contrast to OntoSoft, the use of the taxonomies improves the 72 usability for semantic web applications and linking.
-Also for bioinformatics, Ison et al. developed 73 the metadata scheme biotoolsXSD for the software registry bio.tools [14].
+Also for bioinformatics, Ison et al. developed 73 the metadata scheme biotoolsXSD for the software registry bio.tools10 [14].
 The metadata scheme 74 is expressed as an XML scheme containing 55 elements of which 10 are mandatory.
 The use 75 of the EDAM ontology as value vocabulary is required for some elements like function, input, and output.
 The metadata scheme also contains software specific elements like programming 77 language, license, and operating system for which the use of an ontology is not required.
 78

 Table 2 gives an overview of the diverse outlined metadata schemes and ontologies.
-While some metadata schemes are less extensive, like CodeMeta, others try to include value vocabularies to improve interoperability by using semantic web technologies.
-Some schemes include detailed domain knowledge based on domain ontologies like biotoolsXSD [14] or the Software Description
+While some metadata schemes are less extensive, like CodeMeta3, others try to include value vocabularies to improve interoperability by using semantic web technologies.
+Some schemes include detailed domain knowledge based on domain ontologies like biotoolsXSD [14] or the Software Description Ontology [12].

-83 Ontology [12].